blessedjasonmwanza/MoneyUnify/Examples/Sparco/ReadMe.md

 # [MoneyUnify](https://github.com/blessedjasonmwanza/MoneyUnify)

+Before you proceed, we recommend you use [Moneyunify endpoint](../Moneyunify/ReadMe.md) instead.
+Unless, you have an approved account with Sparco gateway.

 ## How to Collect and Send Money Using MoneyUnify with a Sparco Merchant account

   > *AIRTEL*, *MTN*, & *ZAMTEL*  Instant mobile Money collections and disbursements **in Zambia** with the flexibility of settling funds to your bank or mobile money account.